tirejs/tire/docs/tire.md

 Get immediate children of each element in the current collection.
 If a selector is given, it filters the results to only include the ones matching the CSS selector.

+### clone

+<span class="us">.clone()</span> <span class="re">Tire</span>

+Duplicate all elements in the Tire collection via deep clone.
+This method doesn't have an option for copying data and event handlers over to the new elements, as it has in jQuery.

 ### closest

 <span class="us">.closest(selector [, context])</span> <span class="re">Tire</span>